The best mirrorless cameras under $500

 - Canon EOS R50 + RF-S 18-45mm f/4.5-6.3 IS STM + RF-S 55-210mm f/5-7.1 IS STM

-Don’t hesitate to come and discover all the lenses dedicated to the Canon RF-S mount to see which lenses you could choose for your Canon R50 / Canon R100.
+Don’t hesitate to check out the lenses dedicated to the Canon RF-S mount to see which lenses you could choose for your Canon R50 or Canon R100.

 Sony ZV-E10

-Launching in July 2021, the Sony ZV-E10 is an ideal camera for digital content creation and vlogging.
-It has a 24.2 megapixel sensor and a BIONZ X processor.
-It can record video in 4K UHD at 30 fps and Full HD at 120 fps (great for vlogging!).
+Launched in July 2021, the Sony ZV-E10 is an ideal camera for content creation and vlogging.
+It has a 24.2 MP APS-C sensor and a BIONZ X processor.
+It can record 4K UHD video at 30 fps and Full HD at 120 fps, which is very useful for slow motion.

-It should be noted, however, that this model is neither tropicalised nor stabilised, which can make handheld shots or moving subjects difficult.
-The camera is light and compact, making it easy to carry.
-Its adjustable touch screen makes it easy to use.
-The autofocus is accurate and efficient, but the camera only takes one SD card and uses a micro-USB port (which, I admit, is not very modern).
+However, keep in mind that this model is neither weather-sealed nor stabilized, which can make handheld footage or moving subjects more difficult to manage.
+The camera is light and compact, so it’s easy to carry.
+Its fully articulating touchscreen also makes filming yourself much easier.
+Autofocus is accurate and efficient, but the camera only has one SD card slot and uses a micro-USB port, which is admittedly not very modern.

-Finally, although the price of this model, like that of its predecessor (the Canon R50), is a little out of your initial budget, I thought I should tell you about it anyway.
-Considering all its features, I think it offers good value for money.
+Finally, although the price of this model, like the Canon R50, is often a little above your initial budget, I still think it is worth mentioning.
+Considering its features, it offers good value for money.

-I’d also like to point out that the Sony ZV-E10 Mark II has only recently been released, in July 2024, but is obviously more expensive (for the time being).
+I should also point out that the Sony ZV-E10 Mark II was released in July 2024, but it is obviously more expensive for now.

-For your information, this camera is available as a kit if you’re interested:
+For your information, this camera is available as a kit:

 Packs available:

-The table below summarises the specifications of the above cameras.
+The table below summarizes the specifications of the cameras mentioned above.

 | Camera | Definition | Stab. | Weight | Dim. | Burst(electr.) | Video | Battery Life(Viewfinder) | Battery | Approx.price | Best price |